 |Assigned Judge||Judge Edmund A. Sargus|

-On August 2, 2018, the Judicial Panel on Multidistrict Litigation centralized the cases against the many Bard/Davol polypropylene hernia mesh products into an MDL for coordinated or consolidated pretrial proceedings.
+On August 2, 2018, the Judicial Panel on Multidistrict Litigation centralized the cases against the Bard/Davol polypropylene hernia mesh products into an MDL for coordinated or consolidated pretrial proceedings.
 The JPML’s order transferred the cases to the Southern District of Ohio and assigned them to Judge Edmund A. Sargus:

 In Re: Davol, Inc./C.R.
 Bard, Inc., Polypropylene Hernia Mesh Products Liability Litigation, 2:18-md-2846 (S.D.
 Oh.)

-Beyond the ongoing federal hernia mesh MDL, the Superior Court for Providence, Rhode Island is managing a consolidated state proceeding involving thousands of cases filed against Bard/Davol polypropylene hernia mesh:
+Beyond the ongoing federal hernia mesh MDL, the Superior Court for Providence, Rhode Island is also managing a consolidated state proceeding involving thousands of cases filed against Bard/Davol polypropylene hernia mesh:

 IN RE: DAVOL/ C.R.
 BARD HERNIA MESH, Case No. PC-2017-1929, (Providence/Bristol Cty.
 Sup.
 Ct).